Roemer/gover/README.md

 # gover

-A simple yet powerful library for working with any kind of versions in Go
+A simple yet powerful library for working with any kind of versions in Go.